entity-framework-relaciones-uno-a-muchos

 .OnDelete(DeleteBehavior.Cascade);

-In some situations, you may not want to allow modification of a relationship in an entity.
+In some situations, you may not want to allow a relationship to be modified in an entity.

 modelBuilder.Entity<Book>()